Information & FAQs

 When will I know my student’s schedule?

 Student schedules will be emailed a few days prior to the start of Summer School.
-If you request certain class periods and registered by May 10th, 2021 we can almost always accommodate these requests.
+If you request certain class periods and registered by our Priority deadline of May 10th, 2021 we can almost always accommodate these requests.
 This means that, for example, if you requested period 2, you can plan for period 2.
+If there is an issue accommodating a request, we will reach out as soon as we are aware of the issue.

 Summer School runs June 21st-July 23rd.
 Are there any holidays?